Farming Conference

 David Missen, Larking Gowen LLP

-David will look at the general area of succession planning, focusing on what opportunities remain post Autumn Budget 2024 and how the whole thrust of succession planning has changed.
-He will also revisit the impact of the switch to the cash basis for Income Tax which remains a highly relevant topic for farming businesses and one which seems to have attracted remarkably little attention from practitioners.
-In both areas he will include a number of case studies.
+David will also revisit the impact of the switch to the cash basis for Income Tax which remains a highly relevant topic for farming businesses and one which seems to have attracted remarkably little attention from practitioners.
+He will include a number of case studies.

 Conference speakers